Survey of Low-Resource Machine Translation: Use of external resources and linguistic information

 \subsection{Linguistic tools and resources}

 Additional linguistic analysis such as part-of-speech tagging, lemmatisation and parsing can help to reduce sparsity by providing abstraction from surface forms, as long as the linguistic tools and resources are available.
 A number of different approaches have developed for the integration of linguistic information in NMT.
 These include morphological segmentation, factored representations (Section~\ref{sec:linguistic_factored}), multi-task learning (Section~\ref{sec:linguistic_multitask}), interleaving of annotations (Section~\ref{sec:linguistic_interleaving}) and syntactic reordering (Section~\ref{sec:linguistic_reordering}).
+At the extreme, these resources can be used to build full rule-based translation models (Section~\ref{sec:ml:rulebased}).